S2 Framework

 Class Naming

-Since styling in Webflow relies heavily on class names, adopting consistent and well-thought-out class naming strategies will help you build faster and maintain your site more efficiently over time.
+Consistent and well-thought-out class naming strategies or conventions will help you build faster and maintain your site more efficiently over time.

 Goals